Ajam of Bahrain: Modern migrations

-The number began to increase significantly in the year 1850, and due to the natural problems that the Iranian arena faced, such as lack of rain and due to waves of famine, cholera and smallpox outbreaks and increased crime rates, this led to immigration to a large-scale migration to Bahrain.
+Waves of famine, cholera and smallpox outbreaks as well as increased crime rates accompanying drought led to a large-scale migration to Bahrain around 1850.

-It was around this time that Sheikh Muhammad bin Khalifah Al Khalifa had, in 1851, asked for Iranian protection against Wahabbis and declared his preparedness to be a Qajar Iran protectorate.
+It was around this time that Sheikh Muhammad bin Khalifah Al Khalifa asked for Iranian protection against Wahabbis in 1851 and declared his preparedness to be a Qajar Iran protectorate.
 However, the British forced him to become their protectorate.

 First generation (1860-1910)

 The period between 1860 and 1910 is considered the "first generation" migration by some.
 It includes places like Bushehr, Bandar Abbas, Bandar Langeh Mohammerah (Khorramshahr), and Lorestan.

-In 1860, the Bushehri family migrates to Bahrain.
+In 1860, the Bushehri family migrated to Bahrain.

-During the early 20th century, the Iranian central government imposed new import and export taxes, The introduction of taxes was an effort to reinforce the authority of the Iranian state and draw revenue from affluent peripheral areas like Bandar Lingeh and Bushehr, which were key economic hubs in the Gulf during the late 19th and early 20th centuries.
+During the early 20th century, the Iranian central government imposed new import and export taxes, The introduction of taxes was an effort to reinforce the authority of the Iranian state and draw revenue from affluent peripheral areas like Bandar Lingeh and Bushehr, which were key economic hubs in the Persian Gulf during the late 19th and early 20th centuries.
 Migrants, familiar with the region, circumvented these restrictions by choosing alternative routes.
 To escape the heavy taxation, many merchants simply relocated to the other side, a practice that had been common for centuries due to the familiarity of the region, prompting the migration of tens of thousands of people from southern Iran to the opposite shores.
 Bahrain became a primary destination for these migrants, leading to a significant increase in its Iranian population.
 This period also saw heightened British involvement in the region.

+In the early 20th century, Bahrain was struck by several major epidemic waves, most notably plague outbreaks in 1903, 1907, and 1925, remembered locally as the "Years of Mercy" (Sanawat al-Rahma) due to the scale of death.
+According to records from the American Mission Hospital, these outbreaks caused around 9,690 deaths, a devastating figure relative to Bahrain's population at the time.
+Many Ajams worked in the American Hospital.
+Other diseases such as smallpox and cholera also affected the island.
+These epidemics impacted all communities in Bahrain, including the Ajam population, who, as part of the country's urban and coastal society, experienced the same demographic losses and social disruption.
+Bahrain was also among the earliest Gulf states to implement organized quarantine measures, including the "Karantina" isolation station at Halat Bu Maher.